.

 Unless parties explicitly agree otherwise (see below), gas flow is stopped and appropriate gas valve(s) to engine room shut and sealed during and between the opening and closing custody transfer surveys.

-The possibility of using LNG and/or boil-off gas as fuel for the ship during transfer is considered in Mastering LNG Measurement – Essential Practices and Operational Insights“General formula for calculating the LNG energy transferred”, Mastering LNG Measurement – Essential Practices and Operational Insights“For the determination of the energy of «Gas to engine room»” and 12.2.
+The possibility of using LNG and/or boil-off gas as fuel for the ship during transfer is considered in Mastering LNG Measurement – Essential Practices and Operational Insights“General formula for calculating the LNG energy transferred”, Mastering LNG Measurement – Essential Practices and Operational Insights“For the determination of the energy of «Gas to engine room»” and Recommended methods for calculating LNG“Energy of gas consumed as fuel by the LNG carrier”.

 Since the calculation methods described in this handbook are based on volumes of LNG and LNG vapor before and after transfer, any use of LNG, regasified LNG and/or LNG vapor during the transfer should be fully accounted for by correction of VLNG, according to the terms of the LNG purchase and sales agreement.